At which campus can I study this program?

 Both advisers and advisees share responsibility for making the advising relationship succeed.
 By encouraging their advisees to become engaged in their education, to meet their educational goals, and to develop the habit of learning, advisers assume a significant educational role.
 The advisee's unit of enrollment will provide each advisee with a primary academic adviser, the information needed to plan the chosen program of study, and referrals to other specialized resources.

-Assistant Teaching Professor and Program Coordinator, Nursing
+Assistant Teaching Professor, Nursing

 147 Shenango Avenue

 Sharon, PA 16146